Load Balancing

 <?php

-use ByJG\AnyDataset\Db\Route;
+use ByJG\AnyDataset\Db\DatabaseRouter;

 use ByJG\AnyDataset\Db\Factory;

-$dbDriver = new Route();
+$route = new DatabaseRouter();

 ;

-// Define the route
+// Define the routing rules

 ->addRouteForWrite('route1')